Amalfi Coast: Airport

-The Salerno Costa d'Amalfi Airport is the nearest.
-However, the most used airport to reach the area from abroad is Naples International Airport (Napoli-Capodichino).
+The Salerno Costa d'Amalfi Airport is the most proximal airport to the coast, however, Naples International Airport (Napoli-Capodichino) serves the main international gateway airport to reach the area from abroad.

 In popular culture

 The natural beauty and picturesque landscapes of the Amalfi Coast have made it one of the most popular destinations of the world's jet set, earning it the nickname of "Divine Coast" (Divina costiera).

 The rulers of Amalfi are the central figures in John Webster's Jacobean tragedy The Duchess of Malfi.
-The Dutch artist M.C.
-Escher produced a number of artworks of the Amalfi coast, and Spike Milligan describes his time in Amalfi during a period of leave in the fourth part of his war memoirs, Mussolini: His Part in My Downfall.
+The Dutch artist M. C. Escher produced a number of artworks of the Amalfi coast, and Spike Milligan describes his time in Amalfi during a period of leave in the fourth part of his war memoirs, Mussolini: His Part in My Downfall.

 The Amalfi Coast was used for scenes of Federico Fellini's 1972 film Roma and for the 2017 American superhero film Wonder Woman, where it was depicted as the Amazon island of Themyscira.

 The Amalfi Coast serves as a setting for fictional racetracks in the Forza Motorsport 3, Forza Motorsport 4 and Gran Turismo 4.
 It also plays host to the fictional town of Sapienza in Hitman.

-The city of Positano is featured in John Steinbeck's 1953 short story Positano.
-The city is also featured in Under the Tuscan Sun, Christopher Nolan's Tenet and the Kath and Kim movie Kath & Kimderella.
+The city of Positano is featured in John Steinbeck's 1953 short story "Positano".
+The city is also featured in Under the Tuscan Sun, Christopher Nolan's Tenet, and the Kath and Kim movie Kath & Kimderella.